openanalytics/shinyproxy-operator/docs/deployment/README.md

 ## Tutorial using minikube

-This section provides an step-by-step tutorial on the basic deployment of the ShinyProxy operator on minikube.
+This section provides a step-by-step tutorial on the basic deployment of the ShinyProxy operator on minikube.

 1. This tutorial requires that you install some tools: